Back to the home page

 Press Enter.
 Type your password when prompted.
 In Ubuntu this remains entirely invisible, not even dots will show when you type it, that's normal.
 In Mint this has changed: you'll see asterisks when you type.
 Press Enter again.

 c.
 Then launch cpupower-gui from the menu and tweak to your heart's delight.
-It lets you set the scaling governor either individually for each CPU core (sigh....
-Why?
-And why is it the bloody default?), or for all of them at once (which is of course what you always want).
-So make sure you flip the switch for the option called All CPUs.
+It lets you set the scaling governor either individually for each CPU core or for all of them at once (which is of course what you always want).

-The default governor will probably be either schedutil or powersave, both of which are a good compromise for most users.
-You can set it to performance, which will ensure that your CPU will always run at maximal speed (and at maximal power consumption!).
+The default governor will probably be either Powersave or Schedutil, both of which are a good compromise for most users.
+You can set it to Performance, which will ensure that your CPU will always run at maximal speed (and at maximal power consumption!).
 At least during your current session; this setting won't survive a reboot.

 To check what your CPU cores are currently set to, utilize this terminal command (copy/paste it into the terminal and press Enter):